frabbit/scuts-slides/slides/slide18.md

 ### Motivation

-We need a better way to use them, Motiviation for implicits.
+We need a better way to use them, Motiviation for implicit Parameters.

 ```haxe
 class EqApi {